 The preferred way of installing OpenPNM is through Anaconda Cloud using:

-OpenPNM can be installed from the Python Package index using:
+OpenPNM can also be installed from the Python Package Index using:

 pip install openpnm

-The main developer for this project is Prof. Jeff Gostick (firstname.lastname@example.org).
+The lead developer for this project is Prof. Jeff Gostick (firstname.lastname@example.org).

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.